APIOpsCycles/method/README.md

 npm run generate:icons
 ```

-If you modify canvas resources or their translations, regenerate canvas images:
+If you modify canvas resources or their translations, regenerate canvas images (note: this can take some time, so it's not included in the build script.
+Instead, the canvases are saved in version control in all relevant formats, except PDF):

 ```bash
 npm run generate:canvases